-- 4.2.1 In accordance with the provisions of 40 CFR 60.8 and for any equipment which is subject to the "New Source Performance Standards," constructed or modified at the facility, the Permittee shall, within 60 days after achieving the maximum production rate at which the equipment will be operated, but not later than 180 days after initial startup of such equipment, conduct performance test(s) and furnish the Division a written report of the results of such performance test(s), unless the equipment is specifically exempted from testing in the applicable Subpart of 40 CFR 60.
-The test(s) shall be conducted using the test methods and procedures specified in Condition 4.1.3.
+- 4.2.1 In accordance with the applicable provisions of 40 CFR 60.8, for any equipment which is subject to the New Source Performance Standards, constructed or modified at the facility, the Permittee shall conduct a performance test within 60 days after achieving the maximum production rate at which the equipment will be operated, but no later than 180 days after initial startup, unless the equipment is specifically exempted from testing in the applicable Subpart of 40 CFR 60.
+The tests shall be conducted using the test methods and procedures specified in Condition 4.1.3.
 The specific pollutants, sample volumes, run times, and other testing parameters shall be as specified in the applicable Subpart of 40 CFR 60.

-[40 CFR 60.8] - 4.2.2 The Permittee shall conduct repeat performance tests of the tests required by Condition 4.2.1, within 5 years from the previous performance test for fugitive emissions from emission points without water sprays.
-Sources controlled by water carryover from upstream water sprays that are inspected according to the requirements in 40 CFR 60.674(b) and 40 CFR 60.676(b) are exempt from this 5-year repeat testing requirement.
-[40 CFR 60.672(b)]
+[40 CFR 60.8] - 4.2.2 For any affected facilities, as defined in 60.670 and 60.671 of 40 CFR 60 Subpart OOO, Standards of Performance for Nonmetallic Mineral Processing Plants, that commence construction, modification, or reconstruction on or after April 22, 2008, the Permittee shall repeat performance test according to 40 CFR 60.11 and 40 CFR 60.675 within 5 years from the previous performance test for fugitive emissions from affected facilities without water sprays.
+Affected facilities controlled by water carryover from upstream water sprays that are inspected according to the requirements in 40 CFR 60.674(b) and 40 CFR 60.676(b) are exempt from this 5-year repeat testing requirement.